 Will Rogers provides a safe, clean environment for its students and staff.
 Students have adequate space to learn and play throughout their school day.
 Restrooms, floors, walls, roofs, and plumbing and electrical, lighting, heating, and alarm systems are monitored and maintained regularly.
-The district added and additional hand-wash station in October 2014 to accommodate hand-washing before meals.
+We have mobile hand-washing stations in our Regenerative Farm and on the play yard to accommodate hand-washing before meals.
 All classrooms and workspaces are equipped with telephones and wireless access.
-Each room has a SMART Board, document camera, and a minimum of four Apple desktop computers.
-The school also has a computer lab with workstations available for all students.
+Each room has a SMART Board, document camera, and in grades 2nd-5th one-to-one laptop computers for each student.
+TK/K and 1st have 10 ipads for small group use.

-Our custodial team works from 6:30 a.m. until 10 p.m. to ensure that the school facilities are clean and well maintained.
+Our custodial team works from 6:30 a.m. until 9 p.m. to ensure that the school facilities are clean and well maintained.
 The principal, assistant principal, and other staff members routinely inspect school grounds.
 Potential problems or hazards are reported to the district's Maintenance and Operations Department for repair.
 Classrooms are well lit, carpeted and stocked with an assortment of learning resources, including classroom computers and other technological teaching aids.
 The school library collection includes a variety of fiction, nonfiction, and reference materials.

-Outdoors, our students have age-appropriate play equipment, including handball, basketball, four-square courts, swings, slides, climbing apparatus, and a large, grassy playfield, and track as part of our playground area.
+Outdoors, our students have age-appropriate play equipment, including track and field, handball, basketball, four-square courts, swings, slides, climbing apparatus, and a large, grassy playfield, and track as part of our playground area.
+In 2024 we received an additional track and field.
+This expansive turf field allows for students to play soccer and football.
+We also installed new black matting under the existing play structures and added three handball walls, a basketball and tetherball court.